-Welcome to our fourth edition of Housing Finance Snapshot - a monthly newsletter providing banking and finance updates and opinion for those based within the affordable housing and local government sectors.
+Welcome to our fourth edition of Housing Finance Snapshot - a newsletter providing banking and finance updates and opinion for those based within the affordable housing and local government sectors.

 Treasury committee report on net zero

 Last month on International Mother Earth Day, the Commons Treasury Committee published its latest report on net zero and the future of green finance.
 The ‘Net Zero and the Future of Green Finance’ report followed on from the committee’s original decarbonisation and green finance inquiry:

 The report and observations to the government and related bodies to help the UK to achieve net zero by 2050.
 These include:

 - that the costs of decarbonisation are presently unclear and more detail is required about the government’s principles and strategy for funding the transition to net zero including an outline sectoral pathways towards decarbonisation

 - highlighting initiatives that support the government’s net zero objective, including clear labelling of financial products to promote informed choices, prevention of greenwashing of financial products and tackling financial technology (FinTech) and regulatory barriers in order to promote green financial products and FinTech innovation

 - the need for further attention to be given to pension funds that are invested on a default fund basis and the extent to which they are aligned with the path to net zero

 - an acknowledgement that private finance will need to play a key part in funding the transition to net zero including a need for the government to provide long term and consistent climate change policy signals to investors

 - commentary about the UK government being behind the curve in terms of issuing its first green sovereign bond which is scheduled for summer 2021, and